For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 black ladle from ikea

-Soups, sauces and similar foods can be very tricky to get from pan to bowl without some serious spillages.
+Soups, sauces and similar foods can be tricky to get from pan to bowl without some serious spillages.

 Or if this ladle from IKEA is unavailable, you could also look on sites like Amazon for other low-cost options.